bidauxpoto/bawk/README.md

 bawk [--debug] [-f makefile] [-e|extended] [-v|assing var=val] [-M|meta] '{awk program}' INPUT_FILE

   -e|extend            change the regexp used to identify named fields: a named field like $$NF (with a double $)
-                       is passed to awk as $NF ad do not trigger the logic of named fields.
+                       is passed to awk as $NF and doesn't trigger the logic of named fields.
                        Be careful with the -e option: do not confuse $NF with NF.
 It is useful only if you want to use a variabile to indicate a field number or if you want to pass shell variables to awk.
   -M|meta              print the .META for the given file and exit